alissa-huskey/python-class/docs/lessons/for-loops.md

 ```

 Or we could use {term}`multiple assignment` to assign each item in the `tuple`
-to a cooresponding variable.
+to a corresponding variable.
 There must be the same number of variables to the
-left of the `=` as there are items in the `tuple` seperated by `,`.
+left of the `=` as there are items in the `tuple` separated by `,`.

 ```{code-cell} python
 suit, color = next(suites_iterator)